Kansas Museum of History: History

 The museum is a division of the Kansas Historical Society, which was founded in 1875 by Kansas newspaper editors and publishers.
 Its first home was in the Kansas State Capitol.

 The current museum building was built in 1980s to house the Society's object collections and exhibits.
 Dubbed the Kansas Museum of History, it opened in 1984 at an 80 acre site in west Topeka near the historic Potawatomi Mission.
 In addition to galleries, the building also houses a museum store, classrooms, and labs for conservation and exhibit fabrication.

+The museum building was designed by Schaefer & Associates PA, Wichita architects.

 In the mid-1990s, the rest of the Society's divisions moved to the new Center for Historical Research adjacent to the museum.
 Today the complex includes nature trails, an education and conference center, and a historic one-room school used for educational programs.

 The museum's most popular programs include its changing exhibits schedule, the Cool Things section of the website (featuring interesting objects from the collections), and the related Cool Things podcasts.